If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 BEST BAR STAPLE

-Though it definitely isn’t the vodka with the least amount of calories on the list, we couldn’t dare to leave out Tito’s Handmade Vodka.
+Though it definitely isn’t the vodka with the least amount of calories on the list, we couldn’t leave out Tito’s Handmade Vodka.
 It’s become a favorite amongst bar-goers in recent years and unlike most vodkas, is completely gluten-free, which counts for something toward your diet, right?
 Pair this behind-the-bar staple with seltzer and lime and maybe even add a splash of cranberry juice to the mix — whatever makes you feel comfortable on your diet.
+Since alcohol tends to dehydrate you, using soda water is a great idea with vodka or any alcohol.
+Drinking a vodka soda won’t derail your diet, and will keep you feeling your best throughout the evening, too.

 *98 calories per serving